Tusquito/Tusquito/README.md

 A MMORPG Private Server of the game NosTale, written from scratch with a team of passionate IT students.

-I'm currently working as Backend Lead, in order to facilitate the backend team's work.
+I was working as Backend Lead, in order to facilitate the backend team's work.
 We are working with several Cloud providers (OVH, Scaleway, AWS, GCP)

 #### Tech stack: